 Issues: The main components of your scores

-Your score directly reflects all the security issues that we discover in your organization's internet-facing assets, in the context of other key considerations that make up our scoring methodology.
+Your score shows the security issues we find in your organization's internet-facing assets, along with other factors in our scoring methodology.

 Issue types

-We discover security issues on your exposed network assets during our recurring scans of the internet.
+We discover security issues in your exposed network assets during our recurring internet scans.
 You can view these on the Issues tab of your Scorecard.
 Each issue type may include multiple findings on your Scorecard, or instances where we observed the issue, for example, on different IP addresses.

-Each of these issue types has a High, Medium, or Low severity level, which is proportional to its degree of risk to your organization.
+Each of these issue types has a High, Medium, or Low severity level, which reflects the degree of risk to your organization.

 These severity levels, in turn, have varying weights, or degrees of negative impact on your score, from High (greatest impact) to Low (least impact).